Sustainability-related disclosures

 MONITORING OF ENVIRONMENTAL OR SOCIAL CHARACTERISTICS

 Nordkinn’s Sustainability Committee is the governing body for the implementation and monitoring of Nordkinn’s sustainability work.
-The Sustainability Committee consists of six members, of which three are external members with solid experience in sustainability to bring Nordkinn clear added value in these matters.
+The Sustainability Committee consists of five members, of which two are external members with solid experience in sustainability to bring Nordkinn clear added value in these matters.
 The Sustainability Committee meets on quarterly basis

 Nordkinn shall strive to limit risks that could cause, contribute to, or be directly linked to main negative, significant or likely significant consequences for the transition.
 The sustainability work is focused on the efforts that are judged to have the greatest potential to contribute in positive direction based on three sustainability factors: environmental, social and corporate governance.